Kaamelott: Format and broadcast

 The episode format for Kaamelott was at first very short.
 Unaired pilot episodes attempted a six-minute format that was rejected by the television network.
-Broadcast episodes from season 1 to 4 lasted about three and a half minutes, the same as Caméra Café.
-These seasons are made up of a hundred of these short episodes, and originally seven such seasons were planned by Astier and M6.
-A season is referred to as a "livre", which means "book", in the promotional material and DVD covers.
+Broadcast episodes from seasons 1 to 4 lasted about three and a half minutes, the same as Caméra Café.
+These seasons are made up of 100 short episodes, and originally seven such seasons were planned by Astier and M6.
+A season is referred to as a "livre" (French for "book") in the promotional material and DVD covers.

-The episodes were broadcast on M6 in France starting in 2005 in prime time (8:30PM to 8:40PM), two every weeknight evening for seasons 1–4.
+The episodes were broadcast on M6 in France starting in 2005 in prime time (8:30 PM to 8:40 PM), twice every weeknight evening for seasons 1–4.
 The week's full ten episodes were aired on the Saturday of that same week.
 Each such season lasted ten weeks.
-A week's worth of episodes is about 35 minutes, which is comparable to the American one-hour network format of ca. 44 minutes or to the British half-hour format of 30 minutes.
-Each episode features a teaser, opening titles, three acts, closing titles and a tag, like an American sitcom episode.
+A week's worth of episodes is about 35 minutes, comparable to the American one-hour network format of ca. 44 minutes or the British half-hour format of 30 minutes.
+Each episode features a teaser, opening titles, three acts, closing titles, and a tag, like an American sitcom episode.
 Season 1 aired early in 2005, 2 in fall 2005, 3 early in 2006, and 4 in fall 2006.

 Each season attracted more viewers, with records reaching about 5 million viewers each evening.

-The first half of Season 5 aired in spring 2007 as two 52-minute episodes, followed by 5 weeks of 7-minute episodes (telling the same story, but with additional material) presented on the same schedule as the earlier seasons.
+The first half of season 5 aired in spring 2007 as two 52-minute episodes, followed by 5 weeks of 7-minute episodes (telling the same story, but with additional material) presented on the same schedule as the earlier seasons.
 The second half followed the same format in the fall of 2007.

-Season 4 was the first season to have an overall story arc.
-Whereas in the earlier seasons one could watch the short episodes in any order, in Season 4 more than half the episodes were connected to a plot (and episodes 99 and 100 form a single episode with no break).
+Season 4 was the first to feature an overarching story arc.
+Whereas in the earlier seasons one could watch the short episodes in any order, in season 4 more than half the episodes were connected to a plot (and episodes 99 and 100 form a single episode with no break).